Who Runs This?

 A Place For Everybody

-Radio Eden is a safe space that welcomes people over 18 (sorry, liability), regardless of age, gender identity, race, nationality, sexual orientation, country of origin, disability or education level.
+Radio Eden is a safe space that welcomes everybody regardless of age (with an unfortunate exemption of those under 18 due to an insurance requirement), gender identity, race, nationality, sexual orientation, country of origin, social class, or level of education.

 What if I can not afford to live in Radio Eden?